 • 13 Time All-American

 ICONIC MASTERS SWIMMER & INSPIRATION

-Sadly, we will not be able to personally present her with the award that she so fittingly deserves because she passed away last year at the age of 89.
+Sadly, we will not be able to personally present her with the award that she so fittingly deserves because she passed away in 2011 at the age of 89.

 Competitive swimming came to an end for Cederlund when she married Air Force officer Walt Cederlund, who gave Agnes Cederlund her nickname of “Bunny.”

 The couple, who lived in Ridgefield Park, N.J. for approximately 25 years, moved to Florida in the late 1980s after Bunny turned 65 years old.

 FOUR INTERNATIONAL WORLD RECORDS

 During her career in Masters swimming, Cederlund achieved 234 individual Top 10 swims and 14 relay Top 10 listings.
 She was an individual All-American 13 times (11 pool AAs from 1992-2008 and two long-distance listings from 2002-2003) and a relay All-American four times.

 As of 2012, she still holds 15 pool individual United States Masters Swimmer (USMS) records in three age groups and dominated the USMS backstroke records from the 50 Short Course Yards (SCY) to the 200 Long Course Meters (LCM) in the 80-84 and 85-89 age groups.